-It was a typical weeknight, I was late home from work after picking up the kids from daycare.
-As I walked up the stairs to the kitchen I realised that I didn't have anything prepared for dinner.
+It was a typical weeknight and I was late home from work after picking up the kids.
+I walked up the stairs with my tired and hungry children and realised that I didn't have anything prepared for dinner.

 As a former chef, and having worked in the medical industry for years, both good food and health are important to me.
-So when I picked up the phone to order takeaway I was filled with an overwhelming sense of guilt.
-I felt guilty for not being as organised as I should be, for resorting to unhealthy takeaway dinners on a weekly basis, what was I feeding my growing children?
+So when I picked up the phone to order takeaway that night, I was filled with an overwhelming sense of guilt.
+Queue mum guilt here...
+I felt guilty for not being as organised as I should be, for ordering unhealthy dinners on a weekly basis, what was I feeding my growing children?
 I felt guilty for working and for wanting a career and for prioritising work over being at home for my family.
 A lot could be added here about the pressures we place on ourselves as mums in this era and the expectations of society... but that's a separate blog post!

 Work had been so busy for both of us lately.
-Sanjay had started a new job and I had been appointed as the lead on a special project.
-Both of us would scramble out of the door in the mornings taking turns with dropping the kids at daycare, be in endless meetings every day and then rush home to get the kids, feed them, shower them, clean up and pass out.
-Repeat.
-Every day except weekends when we would organise the house, social activities, shopping, cleaning etc. ready for Monday and the week to start again.
+We would scramble out the door in the mornings taking turns with dropping the kids at daycare, be in endless meetings every day and then rush home to get the kids, feed them, shower them, clean up and pass out.. on repeat.
+This would be every day except weekends when we would organise the house, social activities, shopping, cleaning, cooking, meal planning etc. ready for Monday and the week to start again.
 But if something threw out our weekend like a raft of birthday parties or a sick child (and lets face it, in the early years that's almost every weekend), then we would be behind with the shopping, meal planning, cooking, cleaning etc and re-create the same situation of not having anything to feed the kids for the next week... and here we were full circle ordering takeaway again.

-Whether you are a time-poor parent like me or perhaps someone caring for a parent, a retiree looking for better food options or just someone who craves good home-cooked food, FoodSt is here to help.
+Whether you are a time-poor professional, working parent or perhaps someone caring for a parent, FoodSt is here to help.
 Imagine just for a minute a world where communities came together over food, to care and nourish one another like we did in the past.
-That is what we want to create.
+That is what we are creating.